NREL/OpenStudio-user-documentation/docs/help/troubleshooting.md

 ## Submit a Bug
 Please let us know if you find a bug in the OpenStudio software.

+<a class="btn btn-primary" role="button" href="https://github.com/NREL/OpenStudioApplication/issues">Submit an OpenStudio Application Bug</a>

-<a class="btn btn-primary" role="button" href="https://github.com/NREL/OpenStudio/blob/develop/CONTRIBUTING.md">Submit a Bug</a>
+<a class="btn btn-primary" role="button" href="https://github.com/NREL/openstudio-sketchup-plugin/issues">Submit an OpenStudio SketchUp Plugin Bug</a>

 _________________